rapidneosystems/netlify-cli/README.md

 ### Installation
 If you have created a container following the instructions in the Dockerfile or Dockerfile, the Netlify CLI should already be installed.

-If you want to install from scratch, it is convenient to use setup.sh. for example, bash ./setup.sh will automatically install Netlify CLI.
+If you want to install from scratch, it is convenient to use setup.sh. for example, bash ./install.sh will automatically install Netlify CLI.

-Both the Dockerfile and setup.sh are written so that the Netlify CLI is installed globally.
+Both the Dockerfile and install.sh are written so that the Netlify CLI is installed globally.

 ### Login
 Follow Netlify CLI official documentation to login.